 Having an outdoor wedding is somewhat of a risky choice.
 There are things like weather conditions and forces of nature to consider, but it really pays off if you get it all right.
+You can find some good ideas about outdoor weddings on Love Stories TV.
 But there is a lot more to outdoor weddings than just your backyard or the garden of a restaurant, and here are some ideas to get your cogs turning and to help you create the wedding of your dreams:

 Forest fairy tale